remix-run/remix-website/data/posts/remix-vs-next.md

   </div>
 </div>

-The Next.js graph has a lot more requests and many start later in the timeline that are critical to rendering the page.
-If it could eliminate those chains it, would get closer to Remix's performance.
+Notice how the Next.js graph has requests that start later in the timeline that are critical to rendering the page.
+If it could eliminate those chains it would get closer to Remix's performance.

 (Some of the bars look like chains on the Remix graph, but that's just the browser deciding when to load things it already knows about.
 Like the last images, they aren't in the viewport so maybe it waited.
 Also, we purposefully lazy loaded the last few scripts because those bundles aren't needed for the initial render)